-Grab your gloves, your ropes, your coat and go find the perfect Christmas Tree!
-An expedition to a Christmas Tree Farm is fun for the whole family.
+Grab your gloves, your ropes, and your coat and go find the perfect Christmas tree!
+An expedition to a Christmas tree farm is fun for the whole family.
 Never done it before?
-Don't worry, most of the farms I visited will cheerfully lend you a helping hand every step of the way.
+Don't worry, most of the farms will cheerfully lend you a helping hand every step of the way.

-The farms in this roundup are open and ready for business and have a wide selection of trees - I checked!
-But it is always wise to call ahead to be sure inclement weather or unexpected crowds have not depleted the stock.
+The farms in this roundup have a wide selection of trees, but it is always wise to call ahead to be sure inclement weather or unexpected crowds have not depleted the stock.
 This is especially important if you want a tree more than eight feet tall, if you are looking for a particular type of conifer, or if you are shopping close to Christmas.
-Happy tree hunting!

-If you are new to this tradition, as I was, here are some things you should know:
+If you are new to this tradition, here are some things you should know:

 - Unless noted, all of the farms had at least one chemical toilet.